pawpandey/scripts/checklist.md

 # Checklist

+- PS-7443 - Player can receive a metal storage levels are insufficient popup in PVP
+- PS-6095 - When collecting items from chests, no information is given
+- PS-7418
+    - NullReferenceException: StatsBar.RefreshStatsBarPlayerData
+- PS-7417 NullReferenceException: StatsBar.CheckForVisualEffects
+    - Ask Alberto
+- Completed onboarding steps reappear on users while server data is deployed during their session
+- Use a Json serialized class for the localization enum
+- Step 36 should autocomplete for old users
+- Multi-day soak tests for onboarding
+- Support extra error checking for compiling LocEnum
+- Reverse support for texted arrows http://i.imgur.com/eiI5SzX.png
+- Find a resolution to prevent older users from incorrectly receiving tutorials when re-purposing Ironhide ids for onboarding
+- Change moving look at arrow to use new arrow treatment
+- Pointing fingers not always show in HQ
+- Separate GachaSet/RenderAreaShared into its own prefab
+- Separate GachaSet/GachaSetUI into its own prefab
+- Separate GachaSet/UnitPreviewUI into its own prefab
+- Make sure bundle downloading at funnel end visually appears how you would expect it to
+- Unit idle needs to not play for vehicles during unit preview
+- Old user tool for Mike Stiles
+- Long touch for debug menu
+- One frame pop on the resource generator tutorial
+- Merge GoToSet functions

+# Checklist Log

+### Thu, Jan 28, 2016

 - CampaignSet should not show rewards popups from within Gacha
     - Adding the check seems to prevent the tiles from updating, why doesn't the routine resume when we head back to campaign?
     - The animate rewards method does: